ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 5) create a new transaction, sign it using the sender's secret key and send to the Ergo network.

+What is important to understand is that ErgoScript doesn't allow to create transactions.
+Each ErgoScript contract lives inside a transaction and is executed when the transaction is validated _on-chain_.

-Note, that all the transaction creation is done off-chain (for example using [Appkit](https://github.com/aslesarenko/ergo-appkit) Transaction API).
-Ergo network nodes don't need to repeat this creation, they only need to validate it.
+However the transaction itself has to be created first, which is done _off-chain_ (for example using [Appkit](https://github.com/aslesarenko/ergo-appkit) Transaction API).
+Ergo network nodes don't need to repeat this transaction creation, they only need to validate the already baked transaction.

+Please remember this observation, ErgoScript is not enough to run contracts on Ergo blockchain and we also need additional means to create transactions.
+(Looking ahead, this is where FlowCards comes into play).

-Thus, when in the Ethereum contract "We send amount from sender to recipient" we literally changing balances and update storage with the concrete set of commands, and this happens on-chain.
+Thus, when in the Ethereum contract "We send amount from sender to recipient" we literally changing balances and update storage with the concrete set of commands, and this happens _on-chain_.

-In Ergo (as in Bitcoin) transactions are created off-chain and the effects of the transaction on the blockchain state is that input coins (or Boxes in Ergo's parlance) are removed and output boxes are added to the [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) set.
+In Ergo (as in Bitcoin) transactions are created _off-chain_ and the effects of the transaction on the blockchain state is that input coins (or Boxes in Ergo's parlance) are removed and output boxes are added to the [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) set.

-Even though no contract code is necessary in this simple example, however in a more complex application scenarios we do need to use ErgoScript code and this is what we are going to discuss next.
+Even though we don't need any contract code in this simple example, however in a more complex application scenarios we do need to use ErgoScript code and this is what we are going to discuss next.

 ### From Changing State to Checking Context

-In the `send` function example we first check the pre-condition (`require(amount <= balances[msg.sender],...)`) and then change the state (i.e. update balances `balances[msg.sender] -= amount`).
+Remember that in the `send` function example we first checked the pre-condition (`require(amount <= balances[msg.sender],...)`) and then changed the state (i.e. update balances `balances[msg.sender] -= amount`).
 This is typical in Ethereum transactions, before we change anything we need to check if it is valid to do at all.

 In Ergo, as we discussed, the state (i.e. UTXO set of boxes) is changed implicitly when a transaction is included in a block.
 Thus we only need to check the pre-conditions before the transaction can be added to the block.
-This is where ErgoScript comes into play.
+This is what ErgoScript contracts do.

 It is not possible to "change the state" in ErgoScript because it is a language to check pre-conditions for spending coins.
 ErgoScript is purely functional language, without side effects